happymiaowu/WordleSolver/README.md

 # Wordle Solver

 ## Algorithm
-Construct a search tree and minimize the max of depth of each subtree.
+Build a search tree and minimize the max of depth of each subtree.

 ## HowTo
 ### Search Tree